 2. If you’re starting to resent the amount of time you’re spending communicating with your new long distance partner, tell them!

 Don’t deal with the problem by ignoring their calls or emails.
-Say something like, “I really like you and I think we might have potential, but I’d like to slow a little so that I can pay some attention to other parts of my life.
-How do you feel about giving things a bit more time to breathe right now by only talking every two or three days?”
+Say something like, “I really like you, and I think we have something special, but I’m feeling really stretched right now and I need to pay some attention to other parts of my life.
+Can we try talking only every two or three days for a while?”

 3. If you sense that your long distance partner needs a bit of space, give it to them.

-It can be hard to hold off calling or texting for a day or two, but sometimes giving someone space is the best thing we can do.
+It can be hard to hold off calling or texting for a day or two, but sometimes giving someone space is the best thing we can do to help them.
+And if you find that you’re feeling really anxious and needy with less contact, try these seven tips for coping with feeling scared and insecure in your relationship.

-- What sort of communication patterns have you established during the early stages of your relationship?
+- What sort of communication patterns have you established?
 How often are you talking, and for how long?
 How frequently are you emailing or texting?
+What is “normal” for you?

-- How do you feel about those patterns now?
+- How do you feel about those patterns?
 What are you getting out of this?
 What are you giving up?